How to remove Media Downloader virus on Mac?

 Use the power of CleanMyMac X

 In addition to uninstalling apps, CleanMyMac X can also help delete login items and browser extensions, as well as remove any files Media Downloader may have placed on your Mac.
-CleanMyMac X also has a malware removal tool that can scan your Mac for well-known viruses and threats.
+CleanMyMac X also has the Malware Removal module that can scan your Mac for well-known viruses and threats.
 If it finds anything, you can remove it at the click of a button.
 Try it out — the app has dozens of tools to make a Mac faster, cleaner, and safer.